snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/salesforce-knowledge-connector.md

 # Salesforce Knowledge Microsoft Graph connector

-The Salesforce Knowledge Graph connector allows your organization to index articles from Salesforce Knowledge.
+The Salesforce Knowledge Microsoft Graph connector allows your organization to index articles from Salesforce Knowledge.
 After you configure the connector, end users can search for Knowledge articles from Salesforce in Microsoft Copilot and from any Microsoft Search client.

-This documentation is for Microsoft 365 administrators or anyone who configures, runs, and monitors a Salesforce Knowledge Graph connector.
+This documentation is for Microsoft 365 administrators or anyone who configures, runs, and monitors a Salesforce Knowledge Microsoft Graph connector.

 >[!NOTE]
->The Salesforce Knowledge Graph connector is in preview.
+>The Salesforce Knowledge Microsoft Graph connector is in preview.
 If you wish to get early access to try it, sign up using [this form](https://forms.office.com/r/JniPmK5bzm).

 ## Capabilities
 - Index Salesforce Knowledge articles.